 Shared Responsibility

-When two triangles share an edge, we need to decide which triangle draws that edge.
-The standard approach is to draw the top and left edges, but we won’t be handling this just yet.
+When two triangles share an edge, we must decide which triangle draws that edge.
+The standard approach is to draw the top and left edges, but we won’t don’t handle this just yet.

 Circles